PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-06-20 06:45:30
+Last updated: 2024-06-20 06:46:02
-Random Quote: I do have an angle, Craig.
-It's an angle called justice. - Saul Goodman
+Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark